 Figure 2.
-Viral suppression (viral load <400 copies/mL) at 2 years after baseline comparing patients with and without mental health diagnoses by age and sex
+Viral suppression (viral load <400 copies/mL) at 2 years after baseline comparing patients with and without mental health diagnoses by age and sex.

 Error bars represent 95% confidence intervals for means and proportions.
-N=28,785
+N=28,785.

 Figure 3.
-Adherence trajectories and the probability of being in each adherence group by sex, age and mental health diagnosis at baseline
+Adherence trajectories and the probability of being in each adherence group by sex, age and mental health diagnosis at baseline.

 Panel A shows the mean cumulative medication adherence (CMA) for the four groups identified in the longitudinal adherence trajectory analysis.
 Panels B and C show the probability of being in each group by sex, age, and mental health diagnosis at baseline.
-Darker colours represent persons who had not received a mental health diagnosis (ICD10 F00-F99) before or at baseline and lighter colours those who had received a mental health diagnosis.
+Darker colours represent persons who had not received a mental health diagnosis (ICD10 F00-F99) before or at baseline, and lighter colours those who had received a mental health diagnosis.
 Participants with at least three years of follow-up were included in this analysis (N=32,254).

 Supplementary appendix

-Figure S1: Flow diagram of eligibility of patients for analysis
+Figure S1: Flow diagram of eligibility of patients for analysis.